Grote Street: Churches

-Grote Street Model School
+Schools and colleges

 The Grote Street Model School, on the corner with Morphett Street, was designed by architect Edward John Woods in 1872, and built by T. Martin & Son in 1873–74.
 This was the first of four "model schools" in the city centre.
 These included Sturt Street Public School (1883), Flinders Street Model School (1878), and Currie Street Model School (1893).

 On the site, additional educational facilities were built.
 In June 1876, a teachers' training college opened, also designed by Woods.
 In 1891, the Advanced School for Girls opened, which was the first state secondary school in the colony of South Australia, as well as the first state school for girls above primary level.
 It was designed by Owen Smyth in 1890, and built by J. J. Leahy.

 In 1908 the Model School and the Training School were amalgamated, forming the Continuation School for Boys, which then amalgamated with the Advanced School for Girls, creating Adelaide High School in September 1908.
 The buildings were then used by the Department of Further Education and the Multicultural Education Centre, later being sold for various private uses.